yannseznec/A-day-that-will-never-happen-again/README.md

 # A-day-that-will-never-happen-again
-A rhythm generator that changes every day built from sounds recorded in a single day
+A rhythm generator that changes every day built from sounds recorded in a single day.
+For more background about this instrument: http://www.impracticaldevices.com/volume-1/

 This instrument uses the following hardware:
 - Raspberry Pi 3 Model B